Part 2: Objects and Properties

 1. Select the Basic - Units page.

-2. Change the unit of any dimension listed in the table, click the CurrentUnit (e.g., Kilometers (km)) and select the appropriate value from the shortcut menu.
+2. Change the unit of any dimension listed in the table by clicking the CurrentUnit, such as Kilometers (km), and selecting the appropriate value from the drop-down menu.

 Basic Database